lefticus/presentations/PracticalPerformancePractices.md

 ```

 > - No branching, no atomics, smaller runtime (int vs string)
-> - (this is one case where 'small string optimization' hurts us)
 > - In the context of a large code base, this took ~2 years to find
 > - Resulted in 10% performance improvement across system
 > - *The simpler solution is almost always the best solution*